GenerousLabs/md2carddav/README.md

 See the `cli/` directory for instructions on usage.
 Currently (v0.1.0) the package is not published anywhere (npm, etc), and binaries are not available on GitHub.
 If anybody actually ever uses the code, such things may happen.

+If you want to self host, [xandikos](https://xandikos.org) is a CardDAV server which uses a git repo for its data store.